awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

 Here, the friends array has been replaced with an auto\-generated join key\.
-A separate table called `people.friends` is created with the following content:
+A separate table named `people.friends` is created with the following content:

 ```
 {{{